Do not upset nature’s balance, as it will have consequences

 There is a very interesting study of the Yellowstone wolf and its surprisingly positive impact on nature in general.
 When the grey wolf was reintroduced into the Greater Yellowstone Ecosystem in 1995, Yellowstone Park could only boast of one beaver colony.
 The sound of a beaver slapping its tail on the water, as a warning to other beavers, would rarely be heard in the park.

-To understand these changes one has to go back to the 1930s.
+To understand these changes, one has to go back to the 1930s.
 That was a sad time because it denotes the extermination of the grey wolf from Yellowstone.
-When the grey wolf was killed off more than one species suffered the consequences.
+When the grey wolf was killed off over one species suffered the consequences.
 Of course, elk living in the park were happy, because it removed one predator from the list they would have to worry about.

 The busy constructor

-The disappearance of the grey wolf wasn’t the only thing to impact the Yellowstone habitat.
-Other impacts on the region came from big fires like the catastrophic fire of 1988 or the warmer weather.
-There are a number of things that can cause a variety of change possibilities.
+The disappearance of the grey wolf wasn’t the only thing to affect the Yellowstone habitat.
+Other impacts on the region came from enormous fires like the catastrophic fire of 1988 or the warmer weather.
+There are several things that can cause a variety of change possibilities.
 Scientists acknowledge that ecosystems are very complex as everything is related.